artificiell/ros2_brickpi3/README.md

 ros2 topic pub speed std_msgs/Int32 "{data: 0}"
 ```

-In addition, to similtaniously use the LEGO Motor Controller node, follow these steps:
+In addition, to simultaneously run two LEGO Motor Controller nodes, use the following launch file:
 ```
 ros2 launch ros2_brickpi3 motors.launch.py

 ```

-This **launch** file will run two LEGO Motor Controller nodes and **remap** the topic namespace of each motor node to "left" and "right", respectively.
+This launch file will run two LEGO Motor Controller nodes and **remap** the topic namespace of each motor node to "left" and "right", respectively.

 ## Sensor Nodes